Updated October 5, 2024

 For the narcissist aging is the thing they are least psychologically equipped to handle.

-1) Hope for the best but plan for the worst.
+Tip #2 Hope for the best but plan for the worst.

 You are better off assuming things will get progressively worse because aging and all that comes with it usually follow a downhill trajectory.
+However, When you plan for the worst, you won’t constantly be playing catch up to the latest disaster.

 With planning and forethought, you might even be able to get out in front of it.

-She may become compliant.
+Mom may (eventually) become compliant.

-2) Look out for your own best interests.
+Tip #3 Look out for your own best interests.

 Chances are Mom hasn’t been looking out for your interests for a very long time.